-We subscribe to the because they are committed to being the representative agency of choice for people delivering physical education, school sport and physical activity in schools.
+We subscribe to the Association for Physical Education (afPE) because they are committed to being the representative agency of choice for people delivering physical education, school sport and physical activity in schools.

 They develop physical education related policies and related statements, respond to consultations, provide resources, outstanding professional learning across the sector, meet with representatives from partner organisations and political representatives, and promote the subject in a variety of forums.
 They promote and maintain high standards in safe practice in all aspects and at all levels of physical education, school sport and physical activity and influence developments at national and local levels that will impact on pupils’ physical health and emotional well-being.

 We participate in WOW, the year-round walk to school challenge, to record daily pupil journeys and earn their monthly WOW badges.
 Each class is provided with an engaging dashboard to see which classes are leading the way in active travel.
 Pupils log daily journeys to school on the system.
 The WOW Travel Tracker also confirms which pupils have walked enough to earn a badge each month and these key statistics can be used to earn your school a Modeshift STARS award.